knightwj/knightwj.github.io/_posts/2020-03-06-welcome-to-jekyll.markdown

 </table>

 </center>

+here is the onset graph

+{% include onset.html %}

 this is the graph showing the individual and clustering cases of covid19 in SZ.

 {% include graph.html %}

-here is another graph demonstrating the c-section rate in major cities in CN.

-{% include time.html %}

-here is the onset graph

-{% include onset.html %}